DevPhilB/TeaStore/README.md

 You can use the existing [benchmark script](examples/workload/h2load_benchmark.sh) or create your own scripts.
 ##### Important
-There is a [bug](https://github.com/netty/netty-incubator-codec-http3/issues/159) in the HTTP/3 library of Netty, which causes freezes for some requests with h2load.
+There is a [bug](https://github.com/netty/netty-incubator-codec-http3/issues/159) in the HTTP/3 library of Netty, which may causes freezes for HTTP/3 requests with h2load.
-Please keep that in mind for the HTTP/3 version.

 ## License
 Distributed under the Apache-2.0 License.
 See `LICENSE` for more information.